brunobritodev/JPProject.IdentityServer4.SSO/README.md

 Do you love it? give us a Star!

-## How to build
+## Development Scenario

-Jp Project is built against ASP.NET Core 2.2.
+Jp Project is built against ASP.NET Core 3.0.

-* [Install](https://www.microsoft.com/net/download/core#/current) the latest .NET Core 2.2 SDK
+* [Install](https://www.microsoft.com/net/download/core#/current) the latest .NET Core 3.0 SDK

-`src/JpProject.sln` Contains SSO and API
+`src/JPProject.SSO.sln` Contains SSO and API

 For UI's use VSCode.
-- AdminUI -> Inside VSCode open folder `rootFolder/src/Frontend/Jp.AdminUI`, then terminal and `npm install && npm start`
 - User Management -> Inside VSCode open folder `rootFolder/src/Frontend/Jp.UserManagement`, then terminal and `npm install && npm start`

 Wait for ng to complete his proccess then go to http://localhost:5000!